brunadelmanto/brunadelmanto/README.md

 # Bruna Delmanto
 Hi there! 👋 My name is Bruna and I'm a Back-end Developer Student from Bauru-SP, Brazil, **looking for an opportunity to work**.
-I’m currently learning **JAVA** on the Digital Innovation One (DIO) and you can see my profile there clicking [here](https://www.dio.me/en/users/brunadelmanto).
+I’m currently learning **Fullstack Java+Angular** on the Digital Innovation One (DIO) and you can see my profile there clicking [here](https://www.dio.me/en/users/brunadelmanto).

 ## Technical Knowledge
 ![Java](https://img.shields.io/badge/Java-000?style=for-the-badge&logo=java)